jakechai/ComfyUI-JakeUpgrade/README.md

 - [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) : Copy `_JK.pack` in the replacement folder to `custom_nodes\ComfyUI-Manager\component`.
 - [Prompt Stylers](https://github.com/wolfden/ComfyUi_PromptStylers) : Copy new styles.

+> [!NOTE]
+> - Group Nodes are saved and can only used in the current workflow.
+Copy `_JK.pack` if you want all Jake Upgrade group nodes available for other workflows.

 ## JK_workflow : txt2img_img2img
 <details>
 <summary><b>Introduction</b></summary>